Ethical, Legal, and Professional Conduct

 - Students must not attempt to monitor another user’s data communications, nor may any student read, copy, change, or delete another user’s files or software, without permission of the owner.

-- Students whose membership to the campus community has ended due to withdrawal or termination of employment or otherwise leaving The Chi may not use facilities, accounts, access codes, network privileges or information for which they are not authorized in their new circumstances.
+- Students whose membership to the campus community has ended (due to withdrawal, or termination of employment or otherwise leaving The Chicago School), may not use facilities, accounts, access codes, network privileges or information for which they are not authorized in their new circumstances.

 Computing and networking resources are provided to support the mission of the school.
 These resources may not be used for commercial purposes.
 All Chicago School computing and networking facilities are provided for use by faculty, staff, and students solely for relevant academic, research, or administrative use.

-One of the Directors on the Information Technology management team should be notified about violations of computer regulations and policies, as well as about potential loopholes in the security of any computer system or network at The Chicago School of Professional Psychology.
-Depending on the nature of any violations, the Director may notify the student’s Department Chair/Lead Faculty or designee and/or the campus student affairs officer.
+The vice president of information technology or one of the directors on the information technology management team should be notified about violations of computer regulations and policies, as well as about potential loopholes in the security of any computer system or network at The Chicago School.
+Depending on the nature of any violations, the vice president or director may notify the student’s department chair or designee and/or director of student services or equivalent student affairs administrator.

 Criminal Background Check

-The Chicago School of Professional Psychology requires all degree-seeking students to complete a Criminal Background Check (CBC) as a condition of acceptance and matriculation.
-There are four main reasons why the school requires the CBC:
+The Chicago School of Professional Psychology requires all degree-seeking, and/or on-ground students participating in school-sanctioned community engaged scholarship (e.g., community service, service-learning, community-based research) and field training experiences (e.g., practica, internships) to complete a Criminal Background Check (CBC) as a condition of acceptance and matriculation.
+There are four main reasons why the school adopted this policy:

 - Protection of Public Safety: Psychology professionals are entrusted with the health, safety, and welfare of those with whom they work, have access to confidential and sensitive information, and operate in settings that require the exercise of ethical judgment and professional behavior.
 Thus, assuring the absence of serious criminal convictions in our students’ backgrounds is imperative to promote the highest level of safety possible in our communities.

-- Compliance with Training & Community Engaged Scholarship Partners: Applied learning experiences are essential elements of The Chicago School of Professional Psychology’s degree programs.
+- Compliance with Training & Community Engaged Scholarship Partners: Applied learning experiences are essential elements of The Chicago School’s degree programs.
 Students who cannot participate in such experiences due to serious criminal convictions may not be able to fulfill the requirements of their degree program.
 Therefore, it is in both the student’s and school’s interest to identify such restrictions as early as possible.

 - Early Identification of Licensure or Certification Ineligibility: Similarly, serious criminal convictions may prevent graduates the ability to attain a professional license or certification in their chosen field of study.
 Both the student and the school should quickly identify such limitations.

-- Campus Safety: All members of The Chicago School of Professional Psychology’s community are entitled to work and study in a safe environment.
+- Campus Safety: All members of The Chicago School community are entitled to work and study in a safe environment.
 Identification of violent backgrounds through CBCs reduces the possibility of criminal acts on or around campus.

 Suspension or Revocation of a Professional License or Certification